Welcome to Our ChatGPT Codex Review

 | MCP Integrations | Growing (stdio-based) | Mature (20+ click connectors) | Claude |

 The Token Cost Reality: Multiple developers report Codex using 3-5x fewer tokens than Claude Code for equivalent tasks.
-One comparison on the same job: Claude Code used 6.2M tokens, Codex used 1.5M.
+GPT-5.3-Codex pushes this advantage further by using fewer tokens than any prior Codex model.
 This isn’t a fluke.
-GPT-5 is fundamentally more token-efficient than Claude models.
+GPT-5 models are fundamentally more token-efficient than Claude models.

 Actual Experience: They’re different tools optimized for different workflows.
-Many developers use both: Codex for task queues and background work, Claude Code for interactive sessions.
+Many developers use both: Codex for task queues, steering, and background work.
+Claude Code for deep autonomous sessions where you trust the AI to plan and execute independently.

-β Verdict: Not a war.
-Pick based on how you work, not benchmark numbers.
+โ Verdict: Not a war.
+Pick based on how you work.
+Codex = interactive collaborator.
+Claude = autonomous thinker.

 When to Choose Each (Based on our ChatGPT Codex Review)